chrajashekar45/llm_wiki/README.md

 ## Docker

-Docker is optional, but useful for demos and interviews because it shows how the app can be packaged.
+Docker , it shows how the app can be packaged.

 Build and run the app with Docker Compose: